 As I said before, there are many companies offering tours in Rovaniemi.
 We did a day arctic safari with Wild Nordic Finland combining the snowmobile, husky sled and reindeer farm.
 We paid 193 Euros per person for the 4 hours tour.
 I believe it was a good combo, we got a chance to experience a little bit of everything.
 It was a small group, only 5 people, and a guide.
 My suggestion is to check all the companies and choose the best option for your schedule, style of adventure and budget.

 Sunset Fat Bike Ride

 This was the second biggest adventure we did in Lapland.
 Before traveling to Rovaniemi I didn’t know we could ride a bike over the frozen river or explore tracks in the middle of the snow.
-While visiting tourist information center we discovered that the Fat Bike Rides are one of the coolest things to do in Rovaniemi, and we didn’t think twice.
+While visiting the tourist information center we discovered that the Fat Bike Rides is one of the coolest things to do in Rovaniemi, and we didn’t think twice.

 We contacted the Roll Outdoors and booked a 3 hours Sunset Fat Bike Ride.
 It was challenging, cold and so much fun!
 Seriously, it was a great way to explore the nature, to be in the middle of the woods, breathing fresh air, enjoying the stunning landscape hearing only the noises of the forest and our tires crushing the fresh snow.

 Our guide, Heikki, was awesome, all the time he was checking if we were ok, if we could go further or if we need to stop for a break.
 The view from the top of Ounasvaara hill was beautiful, the sunset a well-deserved reward after all the ups and turns.
 After the sunset, we had a picnic in the middle of the forest, with barbecued sausage, nuts, and warm tea.
 The perfect stop to recharge the batteries and get ready for the second part of the fat bike tour.